-We have modified our standard employment contract to comply with the requirements of the Employment Contract Law.
-In addition, we are in the process of signing written employment contracts with all of our employees who had not signed employment contracts with us prior to the effective date of the Employment Contract Law.
+We have modified our standard employment contract to comply with the requirements of the Employment Contract Law and its implementing regulations.
+We have entered into written employment contracts with all of our employees.

 Conclusion

 In the opinion of TransAsia Lawyers, our companies are approved to engage in the specific online services (categorized and addressed in the above sections) as described in the respective scopes indicated in the corresponding licenses and/or permits issued to the respective companies.